SumoLogic/sumologic-documentation/docs/observability/kubernetes/alerts.md

 hide_table_of_contents: true
 ---

 Sumo Logic monitors provide you with out-of-box alerts that help determine if your Kubernetes cluster is available and performing well.
-The alerts, listed on this page, are installed by default when [set up data collection using Helm or YAML](/docs/observability/kubernetes/quickstart/#installation).
+The alerts, listed on this page, are installed by default when you [set up data collection using Helm or YAML](/docs/observability/kubernetes/quickstart/#installation).
 They are built based on metrics datasets and have preset thresholds.

 :::info
 For information on creating customized alerts, see [Monitors](/docs/alerts/monitors).